thalesmengue/cfp-test/README.md

 # User Management Application

-Basically, this chis challenge consists in creating a user management application, where the user can perform basic crud operations, besides, the application must have an interface to the user.
-This project has as the main goal to show skills on back end and in front end.
+My challenge consists of creating a user management application where the user can perform basic operations, and the application must have an interface to the user.
+The main goal of this project is to show back-end and front-end skills.

 ## About the project

-- The project has docker, which makes it easier to run the application, besides, the containerization counts with PHP-FPM and NGINX, which makes the application faster and more secure.
+- The project includes Docker, which makes the application easier to run, and containerization with PHP-FPM and NGINX, which makes the application faster and more secure
-- Web routes and api routes are covered by tests with PHPUnit, to ensure that the application is working as expected.
+- Web routes and API routes are covered by testing with PHPUnit to ensure that the application works as expected.
-- The application has a simple interface, where the user can perform the basic crud operations.
-Besides the interface, the application has also an api, where the user can perform the same operations and be easily implemented on a client side.
+- The application has a simple interface where the user can perform the basic operations.
+Besides the interface, the application also has an API where the user can perform the same operations and be easily implemented on a client side.
-- The application has an architecture that focus on the separation of concerns and dependency injection, which makes the application more scalable and maintainable.
+- The application has an architecture that focuses on separation of concerns and dependency injection, making the application more scalable and maintainable.
-- The code has followed the best practices of the PHP language, such as PSR-12, which makes the code more readable and standardized.
+- The code follows the best practices of the PHP language, such as PSR-12, which makes the code more readable and standardized.
-- Commits where made following the conventional commits pattern, this way making the commit history more understandable and increasing readability.
+- Commits have been made following the conventional commit pattern, which makes the commit history more understandable and readable.

 ### How to run the project
 ```bash